JoeLan124/reactpatternDay1/solution9/task.md

 The wizard should have multiple steps (next, prev, reset).
 OK

 - Internal reducer manages state transitions.
+OK
 - Allow parent component to provide a custom reducer that, for example:
   - Prevents skipping incomplete steps.
 OK
   - Auto-saves data on next.
 OK